wdporter/acim/text/4-the-illusions-of-the-ego/index.md

 #### expanded

-11.&emsp;The ego has built a shabby and unsheltering home for you, because it [the ego] cannot build otherwise [than shabby and unsheltering].
+11. The ego has built a shabby and unsheltering home for you, because it [the ego] cannot build otherwise [than shabby and unsheltering].
 <sup>2</sup>Do not try to make this [the ego’s] impoverished house stand.
 <sup>3</sup>Its [the-ego’s-house’s] weakness is your strength.
 <sup>4</sup>Only God could make a home that is worthy of His [God’s] creations, who [God’s-creations] have chosen to leave it [God’s-home] empty by their [God’s-creations’] own dispossession.